-- A scenic flight to a remote camp on Punchbowl Glacier (15 minute round-trip).
+- A scenic flight to a remote camp on Punchbowl Glacier (approximately 5 minutes each way).

-- Meet the friendly Alaskan Huskies; learn about the musher’s lifestyle and historic Iditarod race.
+- Meet the Alaskan Huskies; tour the musher’s camp, learn about the lifestyle.

 $549/499 Per Seat

-The tour begins as you rise above Girdwood Valley.
-Your 15 minute round-trip flight will crest over the mountains into glacier country for your dog sledding adventure.
+The tour begins at as you rise above Girdwood Valley on a scenic 5 minute helicopter flight.
+You will crest over the mountains into glacier country for your dog sledding adventure.
 You’ll have great photo opportunities from the air before landing on Punchbowl Glacier, a giant snowfield 3,200 feet above sea level.

-Next, you’re on the sled for an exhilarating 2K-to-3K loop on the snow, surrounded by a gorgeous backdrop of glaciers and mountains.
-Stand on the runners and help drive the sled, or sit back and take in the views.
-Afterward, you’ll have time to hold some of the adorable puppies!
+As the mushers select dogs for the sleds the team barks with anticipation.
+You’ll see how the sled works, then you’re off on an exhilarating ride on the snow, surrounded by a gorgeous backdrop of glaciers and mountains.
+You will have the choice to drive your own dog team, or if you’d prefer to go with the musher, you can stand on the runners or sit back and take in the views.
+Afterward, you’ll have time to hold some of the adorable puppies.

 What To Expect: